GameFoundry/bsf/Documentation/Manuals/Native/coreThread.md

 };
 ~~~~~~~~~~~~~

 When creating your core object it's important to note they require specific initialization steps.
-As seen in the example, **ct::CoreThread** implementation needs to be created as a normal shared pointer, and the pointer instance must be assigned after creation by calling @ref bs::ct::CoreObject::_setThisPtr "ct::CoreObject::_setThisPtr()".
+As seen in the example, **ct::CoreObject** implementation needs to be created as a normal shared pointer, and the pointer instance must be assigned after creation by calling @ref bs::ct::CoreObject::_setThisPtr "ct::CoreObject::_setThisPtr()".

-For **CoreThread** implementation additional rules apply.
+For **CoreObject** implementation additional rules apply.
 Its shared pointer must be created using @ref bs::bs_core_ptr<T> "bs_core_ptr<T>" method, followed by a call to @ref bs::CoreObject::_setThisPtr "CoreObject::_setThisPtr()" and finally a call to @ref bs::CoreObject::initialize "CoreObject::initialize()".
 Due to the complex initialization procedure it is always suggested that you create a static `create` method that does these steps automatically.
 In fact **CoreObject** constructor is by default protected so you cannot accidently create it incorrectly.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<MyCoreObject> MyCoreObject::create()